top of page

 “I’ll only be a minute,” I said, measuring the perfect placement.
 It needed to be aligned with the inspirational poster to the left and the pillar to the right.
 I measured the painting twice and noticed a new portion of the landscape.
 There was an island.
 Was the ship sailing away or toward it?
 Impossible to tell.
 The waves moved.

-“Beautiful, don’t you think?” this voice said.
+“Beautiful, don’t you think?”

 “It was crooked,” I said.